Serine dehydratase: Cofactor binding

+Related enzymes

+SDH is part of the serine/threonine dehydratase family, which also includes the enzymes serine dehydratase-like (encoded by SDSL) and serine racemase (encoded by SRR).
+Similar to SDH/SDS, Serine dehydratase-like is able to catalyze the deamination of both L-serine and L-threonine, while serine racemase is able to deaminate serine.
+These two other family members notably differ from SDH in their ability to catalyze racemase reactions, with serine racemase converting L-Serine to D-Serine (EC 5.1.1.18), while it has been predicted that serine dehydratase-like is able to act as a Glutamate racemase (EC 5.1.1.3) and convert between L-glutamate and D-glutamate.

 Evolution

 Human and rat serine dehydratase cDNA are identical except for a 36 amino acid residue stretch.
 Similarities have also been shown between yeast and E. coli threonine dehydratase and human serine dehydratase.
 Human SDH shows sequence homology of 27% with the yeast enzyme and 27% with the E. coli enzyme.
 Overall PLP enzymes exhibit high conservation of the active site residues.